estelora/kie-drools-playbook/kie-workbench-drools-playbook.md

 This playbook enables users, developers, and systems people to get started on KIE-workbench and Drools for Centos 6.6.

-* Platform: Centos 6 and Wildfly
+* Platform: CentOS 6.6 and Wildfly

-> Prerequisites: Assumes you are using Linux  (Centos 6.6)
+> Prerequisites: Assumes you are using Linux  (CentOS 6.6)
 ###Grab your software - (Versions are important)!
 ####Download and Configure Java JDK 7